danielk43/selenium_demo/README.md

 This is a demo project and is not expected to be scalable or meant for production use
 For example, credentials should never be built into an image but provided by CICD, K8s, Secrets Manager, etc

 TODO: Anti bot mitigation.
-Publix is blocking automated login; implement [these](https://piprogramming.org/articles/How-to-make-Selenium-undetectable-and-stealth--7-Ways-to-hide-your-Bot-Automation-from-Detection-0000000017.html) suggestions, look for others.
+Publix is blocking automated login; implement [these](https://piprogramming.org/articles/How-to-make-Selenium-undetectable-and-stealth--7-Ways-to-hide-your-Bot-Automation-from-Detection-0000000017.html) suggestions (in progress), look for others.

 ## Debug
 For C#/F# debugging, run a container and install the dotnet-repl shell